-Introduction 1table 2.1 Objectives (Requirement 1) 7 2.1.1 Text Box: Outline the long-term objectives for deploying broadband; closing divide; addressing access, affordability, equity, and adoption issues; and enhance economic growth and job creation.
-Eligible Entities may directly copy objectives in their Five-Year Action Plans. ing ncluded in 2.2 Local, Tribal, and Regional Broadband Planning Processes (Requirement 2) 9 2.2.1 Text Box: Identify and outline steps that the Eligible Entity will take to support Tribal, and regional broadband planning processes or ongoing efforts to deploy be or close the digital divide.
-In the description, include how the Eligible Entity will contain the its own planning efforts with the broadband planning processes of local and Tribal Governments, and other local, Tribal, and regional entities.
-Eligible Entities may copy descriptions in their Five-Year Action Plans. roadband pordinate al directly 2.3 Local Coordination (Requirement 4) 16 2.3.1 Text Box: Describe the coordination conducted, summarize the impact such has on the content of the Initial Proposal, and detail ongoing coordination efforts. the plan for how the Eligible Entity will fulfil the coordination associated with its Fi Proposal (BEAD-FP).
-Set forth nal 2.3.1.1 Attachment: As a required attachment, submit the Local Coordination Tra to certify that the Eligible Entity has conducted coordination, including with Tribal Governments, local community organizations, unions and work organizations, an d other groups 18 2.3.2 Text Box: Describe the formal tribal consultation process conducted with feed recognized Tribes, to the extent that the Eligible Entity encompasses federally recognized Tribes.
-If the Eligible Entity does not encompass federally recognized Tribes, not applicable." cognized e "Not 2.3.2.1 Optional Attachment: As a required attachment only if the Eligible Entity encompasses federally recognized Tribes, provide evidence that a formal tribal coprocess was conducted, such as meeting agendas and participation lists 2.4 Subgrantee Selection Process (Requirement 8) 20 2.4.1 Text Box: Describe a detailed plan to competitively award subgrants to last-broadband deployment projects through a fair, open, and competitive process
+ntroduction1ta ıble .1 Objectives (Requirement 1) 7 2.1.1 Text Box: Outline the long-term objectives for deploying broadband; closing the digitivide; addressing access, affordability, equity, and adoption issues; and enhancing economic growth and job creation.
+Eligible Entities may directly copy objectives included their Five-Year Action Plans in .2 Local, Tribal, and Regional Broadband Planning Processes (Requirement 2) 9 2.2.1 Text Box: Identify and outline steps that the Eligible Entity will take to support local, Tribal, and regional broadband planning processes or ongoing efforts to deploy broadbar or close the digital divide.
+In the description, include how the Eligible Entity will coordinate its own planning efforts with the broadband planning processes of local and Tribal Governments, and other local, Tribal, and regional entities.
+Eligible Entities may directly copy descriptions in their Five-Year Action Plans. nd e .3 Local Coordination (Requirement 4) .16 2.3.1 Text Box: Describe the coordination conducted, summarize the impact such impact has on the content of the Initial Proposal, and detail ongoing coordination efforts.
+Set fort the plan for how the Eligible Entity will fulfil the coordination associated with its Final Proposal (BEAD-FP).
+2.3.1.1 Attachment: As a required attachment, submit the Local Coordination Tracker Too to certify that the Eligible Entity has conducted coordination, including with Tribal Governments, local community organizations, unions and work organizations, and other groups 2.3.2 Text Box: Describe the formal tribal consultation process conducted with federally recognized Tribes, to the extent that the Eligible Entity encompasses federally recognized Tribes.
+If the Eligible Entity does not encompass federally recognized Tribes, note "Not applicable."
+2.3.2.1 Optional Attachment: As a required attachment only if the Eligible Entity encompasses federally recognized Tribes, provide evidence that a formal tribal consultat process was conducted, such as meeting agendas and participation lists .4 Subgrantee Selection Process (Requirement 8) .20 2.4.1 Text Box: Describe a detailed plan to competitively award subgrants to last-mile broadband deployment projects through a fair, open, and competitive process .20